 Building Pressurization Test

-If you are having difficulty locating leaks, you may want to conduct a basic building pressurization test to increase infiltration through cracks and leaks, making them easier to detect:
+While not as successful as as blower door test, if you are having difficulty locating leaks, you may want to conduct a basic building pressurization test to increase infiltration through cracks and leaks, making them easier to detect:

 - Turn off all combustion appliances such as gas burning furnaces and water heaters on a cool, very windy day.